berkfirat/berkfirat/README.md

 - 👋 Hi, I’m @berkfirat
 - 👀 I'm interested in React
 - 🌱 I’m currently learning Vue
-- 📫 You can reach me at berk.firat96gmail.com
+- 📫 You can reach me berk.firat96gmail.com

 <!---
 berkfirat/berkfirat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.